ptripathi2002/Messenger-2.O/README.md

 I used Socket.io for its Real Time functioning.

-FrontEnd Part:- Used ReactJS for completion of ReactJS.
+FrontEnd Part:- Used ReactJS for completion its completion.

 Backend Part:- Used NodeJS, Express JS for backend Implementation and MongoDB for Database.

 For Frontend Part :- You can follow this link:- https://github.com/ptripathi2002/Messenger-2.O-Frontend